Parcel-NExT/Parcel_NExT/MIGRATION_TASKS/[Project] Parcel Version 1.0 (Prototype)/README.md

-This could become a delivery plan.
+This could become an ADO delivery plan (preferrably not managed on ADO but internally in Methodox due to migration concerns and ease of management).